dualiteindia/.github/documentation.md

    <br>
    Fonts should now look the same as in the browser.
 3. **Group Rotations**<br>
    We're working on handling all sorts of group rotations and flips in the upcoming updates.
-For now, we recommend you to avoid using group rotations and flips, hence if you face any issues with the generated code, you can try changing that group to frame and then try again.<br>
+For now, we recommend you to avoid using group rotations and flips, hence if you face any issues with the generated code, you can try changing that group to frame and then try again.<br><br>
    If you're still facing any complicated issue, you can export that frame/group as an image and then use that image in your code.
 4. **Naming in Interactive Prototypes**<br>
    Naming is important for the identification of elements in any interactive prototyping, especially if your flow is dealing with Smart-Animate transitions between frames.